 Nutmeg, offers lifetime ISAs, pension pots, stocks and shares ISAs, general investment accounts and Junior ISAs.
 On the whole, you can expect to start investing from as little as £500, though you can get started with a Lifetime or Junior ISA from £100.

 Moneyfarm, on the other hand, offers general investment accounts, stocks and shares ISAs, and pension accounts.
-What’s more, you are going to need to invest at least £5,000 in any of these choices to get started.
+You are going to need to invest at least £500 in any of these choices to get started.

-Therefore, from the off, it is clear that Nutmeg is cheaper to start with, and offers a few extra services to Moneyfarm.
+Therefore, from the off, it is clear that Nutmeg is cheaper to start with for Lifetime or Junior ISAs, and offers a few extra account types to Moneyfarm.
 However, that’s nothing to say Moneyfarm doesn’t have the edge over Nutmeg in other areas.

 Nutmeg vs Moneyfarm: Portfolio Options

 Of course, products are just the beginning.
 Both Nutmeg and Moneyfarm have different types of portfolios available to you depending on your preferences.